 YouTube TV’s 70+ channels are heavy on sports, but there’s a great mixture of entertainment, news, and local broadcast networks as well.

-The full list of channels for most YouTube TV subscribers includes (but is not limited to):
+The list of channels for most YouTube TV subscribers includes (but is not limited to):

 - Animal Planet